Limitations of IPv4: Challenges and Solutions in 2025

 Lack of end-to-end connectivity

-Within the IP version 4 network, NAT is generally used.
-NAT allows multiple devices to share a single public IP version 4 address.
+NAT is generally used within the IPv4 network.
+NAT allows multiple devices to share a single public IPv4 address.
 This is difficult for technologies that need end-to-end connectivity because the public IP version 4 address is shared, and the IP version 4 addresses of an internal network host remain hidden.

 Quality of service (QoS)